-- Know the marketing functions in the organization and be able to place it in the organization chart. - Know the four P's of marketing mix and their tactical and strategic implications. - Know the key aspects of decisions related to the marketing plan. - Ability to formulate a marketing plan. - Know the main instruments of communication within the marketing environment. - Know the main types of distributors and their most important functions. - Know the models of product life cycle and innovation adoption. - Know the importance of the price and the main decisions regarding it. - Ability to establish the necessary resources for adequate knowledge of the market and of relationships with both customers and suppliers. - Know the main marketing strategies and be able to apply them in a competitive environment. - Formulate and develop a basic market research process.
+- Knowing the marketing functions in the organization and be able to place it in the organization chart. - Knowing the four P's of marketing mix and their tactical and strategic implications. - Knowing the key aspects of decisions related to the marketing plan. - Ability to formulate a marketing plan. - Knowing the main instruments of communication within the marketing environment. - Knowing the main types of distributors and their most important functions. - Knowing the models of product life cycle. - Knowing the importance of the price and the main decisions regarding it. - Ability to establish the necessary resources for adequate knowledge of the market and of relationships with both customers and suppliers. - Knowing the main marketing strategies and be able to apply them in a competitive environment. - Formulating and developping a basic market research process.